 - 1 c frozen spinach

-- Add oil to pot over medium heat and add chopped onions and garlic to pot.
+- Add oil to the pot over medium heat and add chopped onions and garlic to the pot.
 Let sauté for about 10 minutes, stirring often.

 - Cube chicken breasts into bite-sized pieces.
 Add chicken into sautéing onions and garlic and let cook for about 5 minutes.
 Stir chicken and sauté for another 2-3 minutes.

-- Add ginger, pumpkin, bone broth, coriander, turmeric, chili powder, cumin, salt, and pepper and cover pot.
+- Add ginger, pumpkin, bone broth, coriander, turmeric, chili powder, cumin, salt, and pepper, and cover the pot.
 Lower heat and simmer for about 30 minutes.

 White Chicken Chili Recipe